SCLW/Circuitry-Based-Sound/readme.md

 IC CD4066 includes four identical digitally controlled switches for analog or digital signals.
 Inputs and outputs are interchangeable as with conventional switches.
 Each switch can be controlled independently by a control input.

-On-state resistance is between few hundred ohms to one thousands ohms.
+On-state resistance is between few hundred ohms to one thousands ohms, depending on V<sub>DD</sub>.

 control logic 1 = switch on
 control logic 0 = switch off